 Whether you are the trustee of a trust established by someone else or you are the executor of that person’s estate, you have been given a great responsibility.
 You must ensure that person’s wishes are honored, that you meet the legal requirements of your duty, and that you fulfill your fiduciary duty to any beneficiaries.
+Choosing the right attorney to help you implement an estate plan is crucial.

 It Is Normal to Feel Overwhelmed